 he retail and logistics industries are rapidly evolving thanks to the growth of eCommerce and rising consumer expectations.
 We know it can be hard to keep up with everything that is going on, so we decided to make it easier for you.
-Here’s a look at six news stories from this past month that are reshaping retail and logistics …You’re welcome.
+Here’s a look at seven news stories from this past month that are reshaping retail and logistics …You’re welcome.

 Retailers Look to Pharmacies to Remake the In-Store Customer Experience